Electric System Input Data¶

 MaximumCharge |

-Maximum consumption/charge when the ESS unit is storing energy |
+Maximum consumption/charge level when the ESS unit is storing energy |

 MW |